lbechberger/LearningPsychologicalSpaces/README.md

 - `-o` or `--output_file`: Path to the output csv file where the resulting correlation values are stored (default: `mds.csv`).
 - `--n_min`: The size of the smallest space to investigate (defaults to 1).
 - `--n_max`: The size of the largest space to investigate (defaults to 20).
+- `-n` or `--n_folds`: The number of folds to use in the cross-validation process of optimizing dimension weights (defaults to 5).
+- `-s` or `--seed`: Specify a seed for the random number generator in order to make the folds and thus the overall results deterministic.
+If no seed is given, then the random number generator is not seeded.

 #### 2.3.4 Similarities from Different Datasets/Aggregations